BolajiAyodeji/bolajiayodeji.com/content/setting-up-git-first-time.md

 ```
 sudo yum upgrade
  sudo yum install git
 ```

 ### For Windows OS: <br>

 [Download Git for Windows](https://git-scm.com/download/win)

-Here's a more detailed installation guide for different systems on [Git official docs](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+> Here's a more detailed installation guide for different systems on [Git official docs](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 ---

-Now that you have Git on your system, let's setup the Git environment.
-Git comes with a tool called `git config` that lets you get and set configuration variables that control all aspects of how Git looks and operates.
+Now that you have Git on your system, let's setup the Git environment. <br> Git comes with a tool called `git config` that lets you get and set configuration variables that control all aspects of how Git looks and operates.

 - First set your identity, your name and email address like so:

 ```
 git config --global user.name "bolajiayodeji"
  git config --global user.email mailtobolaji@gmail.com
 ```
 the `--global` option makes sure these values are used throughout your system

 - Next setup the default text editor you'll use whenever you need to enter a message in Git.
-THis is not compulsory, if you don't configure this, Git will use your default editor.
+This is not compulsory, if you don't configure this, Git will use your default editor.
 If you want to use something else, configure like so:

 ```
 git config --global core.editor emacs
 ```

 - Next, setup colors for your Git console. <br>

 > For Linux OS users, you can use third pary Zsh configurators like [oh my zsh](https://ohmyz.sh/) to customize your terminal look with themes :). <br>
 To configure this, do this: